nais/deploy/README.md

 Visit the [registration portal](https://deployment.prod-sbs.nais.io/auth/login) and follow the instructions.

 ### Deployment payload
+Deployment payloads are a part of the data sent to Github using the [GitHub Deployment API](https://developer.github.com/v3/repos/deployments/#create-a-deployment).

-The format of the deployment payload is JSON.
-See [content definition](deployd/pkg/deployd/deployd.go).
+The deployment payload is a JSON object.
+See [schema](deployd/pkg/deployd/deployd.go).

 Example payload:
 ```